DaxStudio/DaxStudio/docs/_documentation/troubleshooting/daxstudio-checker.md

 title: DAX Studio Checker
 ---

+> _**Note:** The output from DaxStudio.Checker is mainly useful in situations where DAX Studio is failing to start (which appear to be getting increasingly rare).
+The dev team will generally request the output from DaxStudio.Checker if they feel it is required._

 In the folder where DAX Studio is installed (usually ```c:\program files\DaxStudio```) you will find a program called ```DaxStudio.Checker.exe```.

 ![](daxstudio-checker-location.png)